Skip to main content

 Compiling and reporting black carbon inventories is formally encouraged under the Air Convention and AC while under EU NECD the reporting of black carbon inventories is conditionally mandatory – i.e., the reporting of black carbon emissions is compulsory if national black carbon inventories are available.

 A process towards potential mandatory black carbon reporting would be long.
-To lay foundations for potential changes in the future, a good starting point would be evaluation of whether the desired level of black carbon reporting is reached within the existing (even though non-mandatory) reporting schemes – under the Gothenburg Protocol (Component 2.3a) and under EU NECD (Component 2.3b).
+To lay foundations for potential changes in the future, a good starting point would be the evaluation of whether the desired level of black carbon reporting is reached within the existing reporting schemes – under the Gothenburg Protocol (Component 2.3a) and under EU NECD (Component 2.3b).

-Component 7.3a.
+Component 2.3a.
 Evaluate whether the amended Gothenburg Protocol produced the desired level black carbon reporting

-Even if the amended Gothenburg Protocol would be revised and such a revision enter into force (beyond 2030), any potential change in black carbon reporting requirements would only apply to the Parties that have ratified the revised Protocol.
+Even if the amended Gothenburg Protocol would be revised and such a revision enter into force (beyond 2030), any potential change in black carbon reporting requirements would only apply to the Parties that have ratified the revised Protocol (currently 28 Parties[4]) .
 Only a decision by the Executive Body on minimum reporting obligations could facilitate a change of Convention-wide reporting requirements.
 Such Executive Body decisions normally require consensus among the Parties.
-Increased capacity building to enable voluntary reporting of black carbon (Actions 2.1 and 2.2) will be vital in generating consensus on this issue.
+Increased capacity building to enable voluntary reporting of black carbon (Actions 2.1 and 2.2) along with raising the political awareness of the importance of reporting black carbon emissions would be vital in generating consensus on this issue.

 Component 2.3b.
 Evaluate whether EU NECD has produced the desired level of black carbon reporting by EU Member States